apuroop-apz/Docker-Project/dockerProject.md

 ```
 `cd /`

-Starting the apache2 and mysql services.
+Start the apache2 and mysql services.
 The bash command will help the container to stay up when it is started in -d (detached mode).

 `service apache2 start && service mysql start && bash`